 Operational Support

 Facility conditions are monitored 24 hours a day, 7 days a week.
 DCSS staff is available to provide physical access in case of emergency.
-As described in the services section, all data center services are provided, while hardware support and maintenance is not.
+As described in the services section, all data center services are provided, while hardware support and maintenance are not.
 Tenants are responsible for establishing operating agreements with other shared service providers that they use.

 Contact